The Hong Kong Young Writers Awards

 Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Shamrock Catering, Max and Mei, Nury Vittachi, Friday Everyday and Asia Exhibits House

-All entries should be based on the theme for 2025, New Tales of China’s Dinosaurs.
+All entries should be based on the theme for 2025, New Tales of China’s Silk Road.
 One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of the Year.